moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 USER 998
 ```

+### Instructions for switching from the AP shiny server to the open-source server

-If you switch to the open source server from the AP shiny server, the key changes you need to make are:
+If you already use the AP shiny server, and would like to switch to the open source server, the key changes you need to make are:

-- Switching to use new base docker image
+- Change the base docker image in yout Dockerfile:

 ```
 FROM ghcr.io/ministryofjustice/data-platform-rshiny-open-source-base:1.0.3
 ```

-- Removing the following redundant parts from your Dockerfile
+- If present, ensure the following redundant parts of your Dockerfile are removed:

 ```
 ENV PATH="/opt/shiny-server/bin:/opt/shiny-server/ext/node/bin:${PATH}"
 ENV SHINY_APP=/srv/shiny-server